-Lately it seems like the news has been more and more terrible.
-With in-person events indefinitely postponed, sports seasons called off, the curtains drawn on school plays and dance recitals, and many schools staying closed for the rest of the school year, some might feel like cancelling all celebrations, period—including those that mark personal milestones and achievements.
+Lately, it seems like the news has been more and more terrible.
+With in-person events indefinitely postponed, sports seasons called off, the curtains drawn on school plays and dance recitals, and many schools staying closed for the rest of the school year, some might feel like canceling all celebrations, period—including those that mark personal milestones and achievements.
 But in a way, celebrations are needed now more than ever to lift kids’ spirits and give them hope for a brighter tomorrow.

 And when we take the time to focus on family, friendship, love, and accomplishments—even when we can’t be together in all the ways we’d like to be or can’t celebrate with the same activities we might have planned on—we’re showing our kids how to make their own fun and enjoy the simple pleasures in life.
 So you’re not just creating special memories with your girl, you’re teaching her life skills that will help her through ups and downs for years to come.

-Here are a few ideas to get you in the party spirit, whether it’s your kid’s birthday or your own, a graduation, or an anniversary.
+Here are a few ideas to get you in the party spirit, whether it’s your kid’s birthday or your own, graduation, or an anniversary.

 Get Out of Town (Even When You Can’t)

 With a little imagination and the help of a printer or a few simple art supplies, you and your family can transform your home into just about anywhere you might like to have your party.
 Wish you could be at your girl’s favorite theme park?
-Post pictures of her favorite characters around the house, prepare amusement-park type food, and play music or movies that go with the theme.
+Post pictures of her favorite characters around the house, prepare amusement-park-type food and play music or movies that go with the theme.
 Hoped to visit another country for your celebration?
 Use construction paper or cut up old boxes to create miniature versions of famous landmarks (think Eiffel Tower, Taj Mahal, etc.), try a recipe from that part of the world, and practice a few phrases in the language spoken there if you’re not already fluent.